 Patents, Trademarks, and Related Contracts - Most inventions and product and process innovations are generated by Sonoco's development, marketing, and engineering staff, and are important to the Company's internal growth.
 Patents have been granted on many inventions created by Sonoco staff in the United States and in numerous other countries.
 Patents, trademarks, and proprietary technology are also acquired through acquisitions and business combinations.
 The 2023 acquisitions of the remaining interest in RTS Packaging and the Chattanooga Mill resulted in the Company acquiring trademarks including RTS Packaging®, Wineguard®, Ultra Guardian®, RigidWall®, and Renew 100®, among others.
 Patents and proprietary technology are managed globally by a Sonoco intellectual capital management team through the Company's subsidiary, Sonoco Development, Inc. ("SDI").
 SDI globally manages patents, trade secrets, confidentiality agreements, and license agreements.
 Some patents have been licensed to other manufacturers, often as part of a larger agreement, such as a toll manufacturing agreement.
-Sonoco also licenses patents from outside companies and universities.
-U.S. patents typically expire twenty years after filing, and patents on new innovations replace many of the abandoned or expired patents.
-A second intellectual capital subsidiary of Sonoco, SPC Resources.
-Inc., globally manages Sonoco's trademarks, service marks, copyrights, and internet domain names.
+Sonoco also licenses patents.
+A second intellectual capital subsidiary of Sonoco, SPC Resources, Inc., globally manages Sonoco's trademarks, service marks, copyrights, and internet domain names.
 Most of Sonoco's products are marketed worldwide under trademarks such as Sonoco ®, SmartSeal ®, Sonotube ®, Sealclick ®, Sonopost ®, and UltraSeal ®, among others.
 Sonoco's registered web domain names provide information about Sonoco, including its people, products, locations, and governance.
 Trademarks and domain names are licensed to outside companies, utilizing quality control metrics, where appropriate.